 - 1. Strategic Outcome policies will be reviewed annually. - 2.
-A Board & President Monitoring Effectiveness will be scheduled in April each year. - 3.
-A progress review of strategic initiatives, including the College's five-year Strategic Planning model, will be scheduled semi-annually. - 4.
-Board and Trustee professional development activities will be scheduled to promote continuous improvement and expertise. - 5.
+A progress review of strategic initiatives, including the College's five-year Strategic Planning model, will be scheduled semi-annually. - 3.
+Board and Trustee professional development activities will be scheduled to promote continuous improvement and expertise. - 4.
 A draft Board calendar, prepared by the Chairperson and President with input from Trustees, will be presented for Board consideration of adoption by December of each year.
-Once adopted, the Board calendar can be modified, at the discretion of the Board Chair and President, to respond to emerging needs/deadlines. - 6.
-The Board's Annual or Comprehensive review should be completed prior to May of each year. - 7.
-The Board's May organizational meeting will be included, as appropriate. - 8.
-The President's Annual or Comprehensive review will be held no later than May of each year. - 9.
-The presentation of College Monitoring Reports, as noted in the College Monitoring Policy, shall be included in the Board Calendar. - 10.
-The Comprehensive review of the Board will be scheduled every four years starting in 2024.
-The Board will attempt to schedule the President's Comprehensive review in conjunction with the Board's Comprehensive review.
-The Board at its discretion can schedule a Comprehensive review of the President in any year. - 11.
-The routine review of Board policies noted in Section-4 of Bylaw B4000, shall be included in the Board Calendar. - 12.
-The College budget will be approved by the Board no later than September.
-However, the Board will strive to approve the budget by June.
-During the course of the fiscal year, revised budgets may be submitted to the Board for approval as necessary. - 13.
-In years where HLC Accreditation visits are anticipated, a retreat for the purpose of preparing the Board for the visit shall take place approximately two weeks prior to the scheduled visit and will be included in the Board calendar.
+Once adopted, the Board calendar can be modified, at the discretion of the Board Chair and President, to respond to emerging needs/deadlines. - 5.
+The Board's Organizational Meeting will be included, as appropriate. - 6.
+The President's Annual or Comprehensive review will be held no later than October of each year. - 7.
+The presentation of College Monitoring Reports, as noted in the College Monitoring Policy, shall be included in the Board Calendar. - 8.
+The routine review of Board policies noted in Section-4 of Bylaw B4000, shall be included in the Board Calendar. - 9.
+The College budget will be approved by the Board no later than the regular meeting in September.
+However, the Board will strive to adopt the first read in July and approve in August.
+During the course of the fiscal year, revised budgets may be submitted to the Board for approval as necessary. - 10.
+In years where HLC Accreditation visits are anticipated, a retreat for the purpose of preparing the Board for the visit shall take place approximately two (2) weeks prior to the scheduled visit and will be included in the Board calendar.